Hate Story 2: Production and promotion

 Both lead actors learnt scuba diving for the film.
 Jasmin Oza did choreography for Hate Story 2.
 The trailer crossed 7 million views within 10 days of its release.
 Actress Sunny Leone was approached to perform an item song "Pink Lips".

 The Indian censor boards objected to the sex scenes airing as part of the trailer and music video on TV channels, therefore the producers of the film edited certain portions.
 Comedian Kapil Sharma refused to promote the film on the grounds that he did not want to expose an erotic thriller to a family audience watching his TV show, Comedy Nights with Kapil.

 Reception

 Meena Iyer of The Times of India gave the film 2.5 stars out of 5 and wrote, "The proceedings on screen lack tempo that is needed for an erotic thriller."
 Sweta Kaushal of the Hindustan Times gave the film 1.0 stars out of 5 and wrote, "With a totally predictable story line and extremely illogical twists and turns, Hate Story 2 fails to entertain."

-Vishal Pandya was named as the director of a sequel Hate Story 3 which was slated to begin shooting by November 2014.